Entropy for $k$-trees defined by $k$ transition matrices: Characterization of the complexity function

 \section{Characterization of the complexity function}

-In this section we analyze the complexity function of tree-shifts consisting of $k$-trees, what demands a way of counting the number of configurations with a certain amount of levels.
-Following \cite{PetersenSalama1} we use a recursive method to obtain this number, that is indeed a dynamical system.
+In this section we analyze the complexity function of tree-shifts consisting of $k$-trees, which requests a way of counting the number of allowed configurations with $n$ levels, $n \in \N$.
+Following \cite{PetersenSalama1} we use a recursive method to obtain this number, that is itself a dynamical system.

-Let $ X $ be a tree-shift over the alphabet $ \mathcal{A} = \{0, \cdots, d - 1\} $ and define $ p $ the \textit{complexity function} of $X$ as $ p(n) = \# \mathcal{L}_n(X) $, $ n \geq 0 $.
-In other words, $ p(n) $ is the number of allowed blocks of length $ n $ of trees in $ X $.
-This function is essential to determine the entropy of $ X $, since it is defined by Ban and Chang \cite{BanChangEntropy} and Petersen and Salama \cite{PetersenSalama1}, respectively, by
+Let $ X $ be a tree-shift over the alphabet $ \mathcal{A} = \{0, \dots, d - 1\} $ and define $ p $ the \textit{complexity function} of $X$ as $ p(n) = \# \mathcal{L}_n(X) $, $ n \geq 0 $.
+In essence, $p(n)$ is the number of allowed blocks of length $n$ of trees in $X$.
+This function is crucial to determine the entropy of $ X $, defined by Ban and Chang \cite{BanChangEntropy}, and Petersen and Salama \cite{PetersenSalama2}, respectively, by

-We present a function $ f $ and relate its $ n $-th iterate to $ p(n) $ to provide a method to calculate $ h_{BC} $ and $ h_{PS} $ in the case where $ X $ is a Markov tree-shift.
+We present a function $ f $ and relate its $n$-th iterated to $p(n)$, to provide a method to calculate $ h_{BC} $ and $ h_{PS} $ in the case where $ X $ is a Markov tree-shift given by $k$ transition matrices.